-(1) In the study programs in Geoscience, Geoecology and Applied & Environmental Geoscience culminating in an examination for a Master of Science (M.Sc.) degree (hereinafter: Master's degree programs) use the European Credit Transfer and Accumulation System (ECTS), i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's likely workload.
+(1)The program in Informatics/ Bioinformatics/ Media Informatics/ Medical Informatics/ Machine Learning culminating in an examination for a Master of Science (M. Sc.) degree (hereinafter: uses the European Credit Transfer and Accumulation System (ECTS).
+That means that to all components of the program are allocated ECTS credit points, the number of which is in line with the student's likely workload.

-(2) The Master's programs are composed of modules.
-The type, contents and workload of the required modules and the credit points allocated to them is set out in the Special Provisions of these exam regulations.
+(2) The Master's program has a modular structure.
+The type, contents and workload of the required modules and the credit points allocated to them is set out in the Special Provisions of the exam regulations in combination with the module handbook.

-(3) The Master's program is tied to a University system of examinations.
+(3) The Master's program is tied to a University system of assessment.

-(4) The program encompasses 120 ECTS credit points, of which 30 are given for the Master's thesis and 90 for the other subject-relevant coursework.
-In addition to the Master's thesis, an oral final examination at the end of the Master's program, an oral examination on the contents of the Master's thesis and/or a final colloquium on the Master's thesis may be required.
+(4) The program comprises 120 ECTS credit points, of which 30 are given for the Master's thesis and 90 for the other subject-specific work.
+A final colloquium is designated as part of the Master's thesis process.

-(5) The prescribed minimum duration of study for this program up to the obtaining of the academic degree is four semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
+(5) The regular duration of study for this program up to the obtaining of the academic degree is four semesters, including all the required coursework and assessment as well as any other required elements such as excursions and internships.
 All coursework and assessed work in these exam regulations can be carried out ahead of the time set by these exam regulations, if the student has the necessary prerequisites and there is sufficient capacity.
-In tiered programs leading to a Bachelor's degree and a Master's degree building upon it, continuing in and consolodating the same subject or taking a multidisciplinary approach, the overall regular duration of study is set at a maximum of five years.